csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

       - they define locally constant network LCN scalar prediction as derivative wrt every parameter transposed with the activations of every corresponding neuron
       - approximately locally constant network ALCN: replace Relu $\max(0, x)$ with softplus $1+\exp(x)$
       - ensemble locally constant net ELCN - enesemble of LCN or ALCN (they train via boosting)
+  - TAO: Alternating optimization of decision trees, with application to learning sparse oblique trees ([carreira-perpinan, tavallali, 2018](https://proceedings.neurips.cc/paper/2018/hash/185c29dc24325934ee377cfda20e414c-Abstract.html))
+    - Minimize loss function with sparsity of features at each node + predictive performance
+    - Algorithm: update each node one at a time while keeping all others fixed (finds a local optimum of loss)
+    - Fast for 2 reasons
+      - separability - nodes which aren't on same path from root-to-leaf can be optimized separately
+      - reduced problem - for any given node, *we only solve a binary classification* where the labels are the predictions that a point would be given if it were sent left/right
+        - in this work, solve binary classification by approximating it with sparse logistic regression
+    - TAO trees with boosting performs well + works for regression ([Zharmagambetov and Carreira-Perpinan, 2020](https://faculty.ucmerced.edu/mcarreira-perpinan/papers/icml20.pdf))
+    - TAO trees with bagging performs well ([Carreira-Perpiñán & Zharmagambetov, 2020](http://graduatestudents.ucmerced.edu/azharmagambetov/files/papers/fods20.pdf))
+    - Learning a Tree of Neural Nets ([Zharmagambetov and Carreira-Perpinan, 2020](https://ieeexplore.ieee.org/abstract/document/9413718)) - use neural net rather than binary classification at each node
+    - Also use TAO trained on neural net features do speed-up/improve the network
 - incorporating prior knowledge
   - [Controlling Neural Networks with Rule Representations](https://arxiv.org/abs/2106.07804) (seo, ..., pfister, 21)
     - DEEPCTRL - encodes rules into DNN